Authors: The scikit-learn developers

 ]

-Face recognition problem would be much more effectively solved by training convolutional neural networks but this family of models is outside of the scope of the scikit-learn library.
-Interested readers should instead try to use pytorch or tensorflow to implement such models.
+In practice, face recognition is often better addressed with convolutional neural networks, but this family of models is outside the scope of the scikit-learn library.
+Interested readers should instead try PyTorch or TensorFlow to implement such models.

 Related examples